Topics on this page

 Example (deselected): Sep 14 01:02:17.

-Full dates require that you set Agents should forward logs to Via the Deep Security Manager (indirectly).
+Full dates require that you set Agents should forward logs to Via the Workload Security Manager (indirectly).

 - Facility: Type of process that events will be associated with.
 Syslog servers may prioritize or filter based upon a log message's facility field.
 See also What are Syslog Facilities and Levels?

-- Agents should forward logs: Whether to send events Directly to the Syslog server or Via the Deep Security Manager (indirectly).
+- Agents should forward logs: Whether to send events Directly to the Syslog server or Via the Workload Security Manager (indirectly).

 When forwarding logs directly to the Syslog server, agents use clear text UDP.
 Logs contain sensitive information about your security system.
 If logs will travel over an untrusted network such as the Internet, consider adding a VPN tunnel or similar to prevent reconnaissance and tampering.

-If you forward logs via the manager (Workload Security), they do not include Firewall and Intrusion Prevention packet data.
+If you forward logs via Workload Security, they do not include Firewall and Intrusion Prevention packet data.

 - If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication), then on the Credentials tab, configure:

-- Private Key: Paste the private key of Deep Security Manager's client certificate.
+- Private Key: Paste the private key of Workload Security client certificate.

-- Certificate: Paste the client certificate that Deep Security Manager will use to identify itself in TLS connections to the Syslog server.
+- Certificate: Paste the client certificate that Workload Security will use to identify itself in TLS connections to the Syslog server.
 Use PEM, also known as Base64-encoded format.